Old Meadows Center

 Our park includes a one-of-a-kind "SensAbility Playground", an interactive play area stimulating senses and abilities.
 The playground features many unique play pieces including "Playville" miniature village, elevated sand table, "Sand Works", one backhoe digger, Tenor Marimba (a xylophone-like musical piece), Talking Bob, talking horns, a sign language panel, and several sensory panels.
 The play area is surfaced with sand and rubber, providing accessibility to approximately 60% of the playground.

-Other important staff members include Recreation Specialist- Anthony Nzeribe and Recreation Leaders- Emily Hare, Melanie Gonzalez, Billy Edwards and Nikki Hrach.
-Also, Contract Instructors Bob Noonan, Rachel Schamp, Amzie Mattson, Fumiko Hamada, Mary Abraham, Sydney Garcia and Wilder Gould.
+Other important staff members include Recreation Specialist- Anthony Nzeribe and Recreation Leaders- Billy Edwards, Carolina Garcia-Melo, and Nikki Hrach.
+Also, Contract Instructors Bob Noonan, Rachel Schamp, Amzie Mattson, Fumiko Hamada, Mary Abraham, Melanie Gonzalez, Emily Hare, and Sydney Garcia.

 Volunteers are a very important part of therapeutic recreation services contributing over 7,000 hours of service annually.
 A variety of volunteer opportunities is available for those ages 13 and older, including students who need service hours.
 The Therapeutic Recreation Unit offers an outstanding internship program for college students majoring in therapeutic recreation and interested in state certification.
 Volunteer Application (required)